‘Vanderpump Rules’ Star Lala Kent Talks Sobriety On Instagram, Reveals Who Decided She Should Get Sober

 After spending the past year and four months sober, Kent said she’s enjoying her newfound life but remembering that she is a human who loves to drink “a lot.”

-Because Kent has accepted the fact that she is an alcoholic, she’s been active in making sure that her goal of sobriety is always at the forefront of her mind and in moments of weakness, she stays home and prepares for the potential challenges of the next day.
+Since Kent has accepted the fact that she is an alcoholic, she’s been active in making sure that her goal of sobriety is always at the forefront of her mind, and in moments of weakness, she stays home and prepares for the potential challenges of the next day.

 “I will do anything in my power to stay sober,” she wrote.

-As The Inquisitr previously reported, Kent also opened up about her sobriety in November of last year while attending the first-ever BravoCon fan convention in New York City with her Vanderpump Rules co-stars, noting that she began relying on alcohol after her dad’s unexpected death in April 2018.
+As The Inquisitr previously reported, Kent also opened up about her sobriety in November of last year while attending the first BravoCon fan convention in New York City with her Vanderpump Rules co-stars, noting that she began relying on alcohol after her dad’s unexpected death in April 2018.

 “I went back to filming two and a half weeks later.
 I went to bed with a bottle next to me and woke up with a bottle of warm champagne to chug next to me.
-It was my medicine,” Kent admitted, according to a November 18 report from People magazine.
+It was my medicine,” Kent admitted, according to a November 18 report from People Magazine.

 Also during the appearance, Kent admitted that she wasn’t able to fully process the loss of her father until after she got sober in September 2018.
-Since then, she has been going about her life in the best way she can all while making a point to avoid alcohol at all costs.
+Since then, she has been going about her life in the best way she can, all while making a point to avoid alcohol at all costs.